486 or Pentium with 8meg of RAM running Windows 95, 98 or NT

 3. Do you mainly need a lookup device and not a device where you’ll be entering all the data on the device itself?

 4. 3rd party add on applications (like games, etc.) don’t really interest you.

-should really consider a REX Pro.
+If you answered YES or agree to all three of those questions/statements, then you should really consider a REX Pro.
 Otherwise another PDA might be better suited for you.